Third-Person Bio Editors Expect Me to Include in Cover Letters

 A Few Interviews

 A More Personal Bio

 While I’ve been writing in some form for most of my life, I’ve also been involved with a cacophony of other activities.
 I’ve worked on the E5 line of a factory making and bottling Suave shampoo.
 I was a starting pitcher on the freshman baseball team.
 I worked for a large corporate entity in IT.
 I graduated from the UIUC College of Engineering with a BS degree in Computer Science.
 I have a Masters degree in English.
 I once took first place in the state Chess Championships for second board players.
 I am a reader-editor for Cider Press Review.
 I worked for University’s Library System.
 I played street hockey galore as a goalie.
 I once was the only one who beat the World US Chess Champion Arthur Bisguier– ok, he was playing fifteen players simultaneously.
 For my very first assignment in my first creative writing (poetry) class, the first and only somewhat positive statement was from a student who said, “Well, it is a sonnet” before the teacher spent the rest of the class tearing into it, the same teacher who somewhat apologized to me sometime after class when he must have seen me wrecked inside.
+I’ve recently become aware that I’m neurodivergent, and I imagine that you might have figured that out much much quicker than I have by the time you’ve read this far.
 I loved yo-yos as a kid and practiced rocking-the-cradle forever for a few days.
 I played basketball weekly as a young adult.
 I’m a member of the Glass Room Poets.
 I learned to juggle three balls in college.
 I once had a profound religious experience– come to think of it, what religious experience is not profound?
 So, scratch the profound above.